clolsonus/covid-19/README.md

 ## July 2, 2020

-For the USA, we may reach the 130k mark closer to the 4th of July.
+For the USA, as our death rate contineus to flatten (or even start to rise), we may reach the 130k mark closer to the 4th of July.
+(This could get pushed back to the 5th if reporting rates slow over the holiday weekend.)
+We'll see 140k sooner by 1 day, now on July 21.
-140k sooner by 1 day, now on July 21.
 Brazil is on pace to reach 70k in 9 days.
 India will reach 20k deaths in 3 days.

 ![poly](figures/20200702.png?raw=true "2 July, 2020")